Eardasaurus

 Eardasaurus is a genus of thalassophonean pliosaurid from the middle Jurassic Oxford Clay Formation.
 The animal would have measured over 4.7 m long (the tail was not fully preserved) and possessed a high amount of teeth relative to other pliosaurs.
 Its teeth show distinct ridges formed by the tooth enamel, some of which are very pronounced and similar to carinae, giving the teeth a cutting edge.

 History and naming

-The remains of Eardasaurus were discovered H. Philip Powell in the Oxford Clay Formation near Yarnton in 1994.
+The remains of Eardasaurus were discovered by H. Philip Powell in the Oxford Clay Formation near Yarnton in 1994.
 The only known fossil and holotype, specimen OUMNH PAL-J.2247 (previously listed as OUMNH J.02247), was unearthed from the Peterborough Member of the formation, which indicates that it lived during the Callovian stage of the Jurassic.
 The specimen is fairly complete and partially articulated, preserving both the cranium and mandible, large parts of the vertebral column as well as ribs and gastralia as well as the remains of the left fore- and hindlimbs.

 The genus name is composed of the Old English word "eard", which means "home" or "dwelling", and "saurus", Greek for lizard.
 The name of the nearby town of Yarnton is likewise derived from "eard".
-The species name on the other hand honors H. Philip Powell for discovering the fossil.
+The specific name on the other hand honors H. Philip Powell for discovering the fossil.